Timeline for the application process

 If you register a trademark, you get the exclusive right to use the mark, and can prevent copying and imitations.

-When you apply for trademark registration, we will assess whether the trademark meets the requirements in the Trademark Act for, among other things, distinctiveness.
+When you apply for trademark registration, we will assess whether the trademark meets the requirements in the Trademarks Act for, among other things, distinctiveness.
 We also assess whether the mark is likely to be confused with already registered marks.

 If the trademark meets all the requirements, the trademark is registered and you get exclusive rights to it.
 The Norwegian Industrial Property Office will then prevent others from later registering trademarks that are similar to yours.

 A registration in the Brønnøysund registers is an automated process where you get protection against others registering an identical company name.
-You will not receive an assessment of whether the requirements of the Trade Marks Act have been met.
+You will not receive an assessment of whether the requirements of the Trademarks Act have been met.
 There is thus greater uncertainty about what kind of protection you have against similar company names and trademarks.

 A domain name is an address on the internet.
 It is common to link websites or email addresses to the domain name.